rollup/plugins/packages/typescript/README.md

   transformers: {
     before: [
       {
-        // Allow the transformer to get a Program reference in it's factory
+        // Allow the transformer to get a Program reference in its factory
+        // and, in watch mode, access the latest Program via `getProgram()`
         type: 'program',
-        factory: (program) => {
+        factory: (program, getProgram) => {
-          return ProgramRequiringTransformerFactory(program);
+          return ProgramRequiringTransformerFactory(getProgram ? getProgram() : program);
         }
       },
       {